vito/chyrp/README.markdown

 1. Upload the `.mo` file to the `includes/locale/` folder.
 You don't need anything else for the translation to work.
 1. Open your web browser and navigate to your Chyrp administration panel.
 1. Click on the *Settings* tab, and change the *Language* option to the language you just uploaded.

-Chyrp is in need of people like you to help localize Chyrp to your language.